cyberboy666/scanlines-technical-details/experimenting-with-video-hosting.md

 using hls is meant to make playback smoother, and loading faster , ~~but when trying this there were a few problems. there is no quality options:~~

-this problem seems to be resolved when updating the version. hls videos seems to work fine for me now.
+~~this problem seems to be resolved when updating the version. hls videos seems to work fine for me now.~~ still problems with hls on desktop

 # single sign-on:

-its not super important, but would be nice to be able to use discourse as an idenity provider for this to intergrate more seamlessly with the scanlines forum. there are examples of plugins that handle custom auth. i started working on one for discourse. will update here with info
+its not super important, but would be nice to be able to use discourse as an idenity provider for this to intergrate more seamlessly with the scanlines forum. there are examples of plugins that handle custom auth. i started working on one for discourse: https://github.com/langolierz/peertube-plugin-auth-discourse

 # reusing a username